godpon/GodwinPonraj/_posts/2018-05-25-Tactile-manipulator.md

 <!--more-->
 <div class="post_container">
       <div class="flex-item-text" align="justify" style="padding-left:0px">
         To hold an object firmly and do the required task, the orientation of the object with respect to the robotic hand gripper is one of the necessary key information.
 Humans can sense the orientation of an object based on vision, kinesthetic sensation, or touch sensation.
 Similarly, robots shall also be able to estimate grasped object orientation just based on tactile sensing without knowing manipulator kinesthetic or kinematics.
-A new approach for object orientation estimation from a multilayered tactile sensor was introduced in this work.
-Fabric based sensors are flexible and can confer to both hard and soft surfaces easily.
       </div>
       <div class="flex-item-pic">
         <video width="100%" height= "100%" controls>